-Grades 9, 10, 11, 12 Year 3 periods/cycle .5 credit 7925 VP, EL
+Grades 9, 10, 11, 12 Year .5 credit 7925 VP, EL

-String players will prepare music to be performed at various times throughout the year with the symphony orchestra, including the annual winter and spring concerts.
+String players will prepare music to be performed at various times throughout the year with the symphony orchestra, including the annual Winter and Spring Concerts.
 An emphasis on technique, rhythm and note reading skills will assist students in improving upon fundamentals through the performance of diverse repertoire.
 The main goals in this ensemble focus upon the improvement of individual and ensemble skills related to each student's instrument.